Her throat cut to the bone, she didn’t stand a chance. Her mother, at least, had time to fight back. Briefly.

 This gritty realism has made her books international bestsellers and critical successes; while D.C.
 Maeve Kerrigan has quickly become one of the most popular characters in crime fiction.

-Twice shortlisted for the Irish Crime Novel of the Year Award as well as the Mary Higgins Clark Award, Jane has been recently longlisted for the CWA Dagger in the Library Award.
+Four times shortlisted for the Irish Crime Novel of the Year Award as well as the Mary Higgins Clark Award, Jane has been recently longlisted for the CWA Dagger in the Library Award.